vision-zjweu/compv.github.io/docs/hw3.md

 **Files**: We give a few examples of templates and scenes in `task7/scenes/`.
 Each folder contains:
  `template.png`: a viewed-from-head-on / distortion-free / fronto-parallel version of the texture; and `scene.jpg`: an image where the texture appears at some location and viewed at some angle.
 We provide a set of seals (e.g., the UM seal) that you may want to put on things in `task7/seals/`.
 You can substitute whatever you like.

- 1. {{ code }}
- <span class="code">Fill in the function `improve_image(scene,template,transfer)`</span> in `task7.py` that aligns `template` to `scene` using a homography, just as in task 6.
+ 1. {{ code }} <span class="code">Fill in the function `improve_image(scene,template,transfer)`</span> in `task7.py` that aligns `template` to `scene` using a homography, just as in task 6.
 Then, instead of warping `template` to the image, warp `transfer`.
 If you want to copy over your functions from task 6, you can either import them or just copy them.

     <div class="primer-spec-callout info" markdown="1">
-      *Hints*:

     - The matches that you get are definitely not one-to-one.
 You'll probably get better results if you match from the template to the scene (i.e., for each template keypoint, find the best match in scene).
 Be careful about ordering though if you transfer your code!
     - The image to transfer might not be the same size as the template.
 You can either resize `transfer` to be the same size as `template` or automatically generate a homography.
     - For using the fucntion `warp_and_combine` from task 6, you may want to change it a little bit, since you should make sure you use warped `template` to cover areas in the `scene` completely as shown in Figure 3.
     </div>

 2. Do something fun with this.
 Submit a synthetically done warp of something interesting.
 We'll have a contest.
 If you do something particularly neat to get the system to work, please write this in the report.